kanehekili/VideoCut/src/ffmpeg/readme.txt

 Drawback: Not exact, since I frames need to be used for start/end.

-currently the binary is compiled on arch linux against ffmpeg version 4.0.2 and 3.5 Works as well on debian buster, propably on other distros with ffmpeg 4.0.2 and 3.5
+currently the binary is compiled on arch linux against ffmpeg version 4.0.2 and 3.5 Tested on debian buster,Linux Mint and Ubuntu, as well as Fedora, propably on other distros with ffmpeg 4.0.2 and 3.5

 Is activ by setting the "VideoCut Muxer" switch to on.(Toolbar ->Clogs icon)